 For laypeople, patients and consumers: multilingual information on mental health problems and treatments as well as information about how to find culturally-appropriate mental health services.

-For family members: information about resources and ways to help family members maintain their well-being.
+For family members and caregivers: information about resources and ways to help family members maintain their well-being.

 For health care professionals: information on cultural-assessment tools and methods, access to interpreters and culture brokers, and recommendations for culturally-adapted treatment interventions.